namhyung/uftrace/doc/uftrace-script.md

       70.924 us [25794] |     } /* b */
       98.191 us [25794] |   } /* a */

-Also script can have options for record if it requires some form of data (i.e. function argument or return value).
+Also a script can have options for record if it requires some form of data (i.e. function argument or return value).
 A comment line started with "uftrace-option:" will provide (a part of) such options when recording.